-imputil.ini value pair Description PollContext = poll context The SNMPv3 context.
-For more details about this value, see Configuring SNMPv3 Security Settings on page 147 .
+imputil.ini value pair Description SnmpInterval = No. of Intervals The number of seconds NerveCenter should wait for a reply to a poll before issuing another.
+For more details about this value, see "Specifying SNMP Poll Intervals for NerveCenter" on page 109.
+DefaultPort = port no. The port number NerveCenter uses for SNMP traps.
+For more details about this value, see "Specifying SNMP Ports for NerveCenter" on page 55.
+[CONFIG_SERVER_SN MPV3] This section configures the S NMPv3 settings.
+PollUser = poll user The SNMPv3 user name.
+For more details about this value, see "Configuring SNMPv3 Security Settings" on page 118.
+PollContext = poll context The SNMPv3 context.
+For more details about this value, see "Configuring SNMPv3 Security Settings" on page 118.
 AutoClassify = on off Whether NerveCenter attempts to classify the SNMP format of discovered nodes.
-For more details about this value, see Classifying Nodes Automatically on page 135 .
+For more details about this value, see "Classifying Nodes Automatically" on page 105.
 AuthPwd = unencrypted (plain text) authentication password The Authentication password for an SNMPv3 node.
-For more details about this value, see Configuring SNMPv3 Security Settings on page 147 .
+For more details about this value, see "Configuring SNMPv3 Security Settings" on page 118.
 PrivPwd = unencrypted (plain text) privacy password The Privacy password for an SNMPv3 node.
-For more details about this value, see Configuring SNMPv3 Security Settings on page 147 . $MaxClassifyVer = v1 \mid v2c \mid v3$ If autoclassification is enabled, you can limit the level to which NerveCenter attempts to classify nodes.
-For more details about this value, see Setting a Maximum Classify Value on page 137 .
+For more details about this value, see "Configuring SNMPv3 Security Settings" on page 118.
+MaxClassifyVer = v1 v2c v3 If autoclassification is enabled, you can limit the level to which NerveCenter attempts to classify nodes.
+For more details about this value, see "Setting a Maximum Classify Value" on page 107.
 MaxReqPerCycle = Max no. of requests going out of v3opmanager per second You control SNMPv3 performance by setting a maximum number of requests per processing cycle (approximately one second) for all v3 operations including classification, SNMP test version poll, version change, authentication protocol change, security level change, and initialization requests.
-For more details about this value, see Setting the Maximum SNMPv3 Requests per Cycle on page 138 . $updateKeys = T \mid F$ To update the passwords on all managed agents, enter T. For more details about this value, see Configuring SNMPv3 Security Settings on page 147 .
-[CONFIG_SERVER_LOGS ] This section configures the Nerve eCenter Logs.
+For more details about this value, see "Setting the Maximum SNMPv3 Requests per Cycle" on page 108.
+[CONFIG_SERVER_LOGS] This section configures the NerveCenter Logs.
 MaxLogEntryAge = The number of hours you want to keep individual log entries before they are deleted from the rest of the log.
-For more details about this value, see Specifying Settings for Log Management on page 191 .
-MaxLogFileSize = The size limit, in kilobytes, of the ASCII text file storing the results of the Log to File alarm action.
-For more details about this value, see Specifying Settings for Log Management on page 191.
-MaxNumDBRecords = The highest number of records in the database file storing the results of the Log to Database alarm action.
-For more details about this value, see Specifying Settings for Log Management on page 191 .
+For more details about this value, see "Specifying Settings for Log Management" on page 149.

+imputil.ini value pair Description MaxLogFileSize = FileSize =The size limit, in kilobytes, of the ASCII text file storing the results of the Log to File alarm action.
+For more details about this value, see "Specifying Settings for Log Management" on page 149.
+MaxNumDBRecords = BRecords = The highest number of records in the database file storing the results of the Log to Database alarm action.
+For more details about this value, see "Specifying Settings for Log Management" on page 149.
 LogDelPercentage = The percentage of the log to clear when the maximum file size or the maximum number of records is reached.
-For more details about this value, see Specifying Settings for Log Management on page 191 .

-imputil.ini value pair Description MaxQueueDepth = The highest number of changes that you want queued before saving to the database.
-For more details about this value, see Specifying Settings for Log Management on page 191 .
-[CONFIG_SERVER_MSMA IL] This section configures Microsoft Mail.
-Profile = The NerveCenter-designated Exchange profile to point to the machine hosting the Microsoft Exchange Server and the NerveCenter-designated mailbox created in Configuring NerveCenter to Send Microsoft Mail on page 182.
-Password = The password to the NerveCenter-designated mailbox created in Configuring NerveCenter to Send Microsoft Mail on page 182 .
-[CONFIG_SERVER_SMTP] MAIL] This section configures SMTP ma il.
+For more details about this value, see "Specifying Settings for Log Management" on page 149.
+MaxQueueDepth = The highest number of changes that you want queued before saving to the database.
+For more details about this value, see "Specifying Settings for Log Management" on page 149.
+[CONFIG_SERVER_SM] [CONFIG_SERVER_SMTPMAIL] This section configures SMTP mail.
 SMTPHost = The name of the host running your SMTP mail server.
-For more details about this value, see Specifying an SMTP Server for Mail Notification on page 180 .
-[IMPORT_MODEL] Use this section to import a Nerve eCenter Behavior Model. $File = model\path\and\filename$ For more details about this value, see Importing Node, Object, and Behavior Model Files in Designing and Managing Behavior Models.
-[IMPORT_NODE] Use this section to import a Nerve eCenter Node List.
-File = node_path_and_filename For more details about this value, see Importing Node, Object, and Behavior Model Files in Designing and Managing Behavior Models.
+For more details about this value, see "Specifying an SMTP Server for Mail Notification" on page 147.
+[IMPORT_MODEL] Use this section to import a NerveCenter Behavior Model.
+File = model_path_and filename For more details about this value, see Importing Node, Object, and Behavior Model Files in Designing and Managing Behavior Models.
+[IMPORT_NODE] Use this section to import a NerveCenter Node List.
+File = node_path_and filename For more details about this value, see Importing Node, Object, and Behavior Model Files in Designing and Managing Behavior Models.